-- Awareness & Employee Trainings (s. next box)
+- Awareness & Employee Training (s. next box)

-Unsuspecting and un- or not sufficiently trained employees are often involved, cause, and/or worsen a cyber incident.
-Sensibilizing and training the stakeholders of an organization in basic cyber hygiene is, therefore, a sensible and necessary measure to achieve a holistic resilience against cyber crime.
-The typical products and services are:
+Unsuspecting and not sufficiently trained employees are often involved and could cause, or worsen a cyber incident.
+Sensitizing and training the stakeholders of an organization in basic cyber hygiene is, therefore, a sensible and necessary measure to achieve a holistic resilience against cybercrime.
+The typical products and services required are:

 - Awareness Trainings

-- Cyber awareness training are often held online on-demand videos or in seminars.
+- Cyber awareness training is often held online on-demand videos or in seminars.
 The stakeholders of the respective organization are schooled on the basics of cyber security best practices.
-Typical topics that are covered are social engineering, e-mail safety, handling usb devices, password guidelines, and data handling.
+Typical topics that are covered are social engineering, e-mail safety, handling USB devices, password guidelines, and data handling.

 - Phishing Tests

-- Often integrated in awareness trainings, phishing tests are used to simulate a phishing or spear phishing (targeted phishing) attack on stakeholders of the organization via e-mail.
-The fake malicious mails sent by service provider, often coming from highly suspect e-mail accounts (e.g. WarrenBuffet1913@gzasd.com), ask to click on a suspicious link, provide their password, or open an e-mail attachment.
+- Often integrated into awareness training, phishing tests are used to simulate a phishing or spear-phishing (targeted phishing) attack on stakeholders of the organization via e-mail.
+The fake malicious emails sent by the service providers, often coming from highly suspected e-mail accounts (e.g. WarrenBuffet1913@gzasd.com), ask to click on a suspicious link, provide their password, or open an e-mail attachment.
 The user’s clicking behavior is tracked and evaluated over time.